 Compensation is also affected by the dynamics of the particular organization.
 Employee pay must be consistent within the organization's strategy and structure.
 The organization's culture helps determine the priority to be placed upon various compensation goals.
 The organization's work-force characteristics influence the success of different compensation programs.

-Finally, compensation is going to be affected by the worldwide information highway.
+Finally, compensation is going to be affected by the internet and access to information.
 After all, compensation and benefits is data perfectly suited to the Internet.
 The impact will be great: one can expect severe communication conflicts relating to competitive practices.
-Email, Chat Boards and dot.com companies who attract visitors to their site by giving employees compensation data are all now having an effect.
+Email, social media and crowd-sourced information companies who attract visitors to their site by giving employees compensation data are all now having an effect.
 Larger organizations are now administering their stock, salary, and incentive plans on a worldwide basis via the Internet.
 In time, smaller organizations will gain this capability.
-The Internet is just about to give Compensation Administration a new identity.
+The Internet has given Compensation Administration a new identity.

 An organization's pay level is decided after consideration of many factors, among them are (1) public policy on pay, (2) going wages for comparable work in the community and/or industry, (3) union wage policy and collective bargaining, and (4) management's philosophy on proper pay levels as reflected in its reaction to the economic, social, and legal environment.

-The wage structure provides average wages for groups of jobs in the organization which would translate to individual employees wages only if all employees in the group were paid the same.
+The salary structure provides average salary for groups of jobs in the organization which would translate to individual employees' salaries only if all employees in the group were paid the same.
 But once a decision is made to differentiate the pay of employees on the same job, the basis for this determination needs to be made (Chapter 13).
 It is at this point that the factors of performance and the person come into play (Chapters 14 and 15).